dochvam/drought_CV_eBird_reproducible/README.md

 ### Contact me

-If you have any questions about the code in this repository, you can contact the corresponding author at ben.goldstein [at] berkeley.edu
+If you have any questions about the code in this repository, you can contact the corresponding author.